kissu/nextjs-commerce/README.md

 ### Add the Saleor URL to an environment variable

-Create a `SALEOR_INSTANCE_URL` environment variable and use your Saleor GraphQL API URL as the value (ie. `https://yourinstance.saleor.cloud/graphql/`).
+Create a `SALEOR_INSTANCE_URL_GRAPHQL` environment variable and use your Saleor GraphQL API URL as the value (ie. `https://yourinstance.saleor.cloud/graphql/`).

 ### Accessing the Saleor Storefront API